 Where do we grit?

-As it isn't possible to grit all the roads in the borough, this plan highlights the roads regarded as a priority to keep clear and safe for road users.
-These priority roads are usually those that are the main transport routes, areas outside schools, GP surgeries and health centres, high streets and care homes.
+As it isn't possible to grit all the roads in the borough, we take a risk based approached and roads regarded as a priority to keep clear and safe for road users are gritted.
+These priority roads are usually those that are;

 The Gritting Service will ensure that these are the first roads that are gritted.